Best Winter RV Destinations in Texas

 Where to Stay

-I will always, always recommend staying at Galveston Island State Park while on this adorable island.
-The park is extremely well kept, and if you can snag one, there are even sites situated right on the beach.
+I will always, always recommend staying at Galveston Island State Park here.
+The park is well-maintained, and if you can snag one, there are even sites situated right on the beach.
 These are amazing because they allow you to fall asleep to the sound of waves.
+Reserve early, especially for winter weekends.

 South Padre Island & Padre Island National Seashore